-Once -test and -channels are working, your draw_image() is likely correct.
+Once -channels and -art are working, your draw_image() is likely correct.
 We provide the code for additional -grid and -random features shown below.
 They call your draw_image() function in more ways to get neat output.
 Every pixel of output you see here is coming from your draw_image() function.

 $ python3 image-grid.py -grid poppy.jpg 3 $ python3 image-grid.py -random yosemite.jpg 3

 The "3" after the image filename above specifies how big the grid is, so you can experiment with different values.
 The -random feature selects the mode for each copy randomly between `'red' 'green' 'blue', so each run of the program yields a different random combination.
 Try running the program with various combinations.
 Always use the up-arrow in the terminal to pull up your previous command line, and then edit it vs. typing it in from scratch.

 Someday, perhaps you can leverage your code here to make some avant guard art, or perhaps the sort of art that hotels buy in bulk.
 Some of the output of -random is eerily reminiscent of hotel art.
 But for now you are done with project, getting quite a lot of use from nested-loops to process 2-d data.
 Please clean up your code in image-grid.py and turn it at paperless as hw2.2.